qqcpes/Library/docs/howto/conduct.md

 >The poster must be in **.png** format.

 ### Step 5 - Event Report
-Includes all relevant event details including participation, reach, winners, etc To be sent within 4 days of the event closure, as a word document, with photos attached separately to: operations@pes.edu, media@pes.edu,
+Includes all relevant event details including participation, reach, winners, etc.

+To be sent within 4 days of the event closure, as a word document, with photos attached separately to: operations@pes.edu, media@pes.edu,